johannaleapopp/Neural_Code_of_Neuroticism/README.md

 #### 4.4.3. `Parcellation_Yeo_networks`
 This script was used to create the figure in the Supplement that illustrates the seven Yeo networks.

+---

+### 4.5.
+Revision
+This folder contains scripts that were updated according to the Reviewers requests or created to conduct additional analyses.

 <br>

 ## 5. Software Requirements